guilhermevialle/react-interview-question/README.md

-# React Junior job interview Question ✔️
+# Save user action history in React States

 I saw several youtubers commenting on this challenge and this is a great example of a React challenge for junior job interviews.
 So here is my resolution.
 Purpose: saves the history of actions that a user performs within the page.